LottieAnning/LIFE4136_rotation3/README.md

 cat ~/final_omicsspeaks_output/omics_speaks_K4.tsv | tr '\t' ',' | tr -s '[:blank:]' ',' > ~/final_omicsspeaks_output/omics_speaks_K4.csv
 ```
 ### Structure Plot
-Upload your .csv file to Strucutre Plot, which can be access on the web via: http://omicsspeaks.com/strplot2/
+Upload your .csv file to Structure Plot, which can be access on the web via: http://omicsspeaks.com/strplot2/

 Adjust which k value you are using before clicking submit